 When combined with other medications, it can also cause a serotonin syndrome.

-Tramadol is an opioid analgesic used to treat moderate to severe pain.
-Tramadol was developed by the German pharmaceutical company Grunenthal GmbH in the late 1970s, marketed under the name Tramal.
-It is also licensed under other names including Ultram.
-Tramadol can be injected intravenously and intramuscularly, and oral preparations are also approved.
+Tramadol is opioid analgesic physicians prescribe to treat moderate to severe pain.
+The German pharmaceutical company Grunenthal GmbH first developed it in the late 1970s, marketed under the name Tramal.

 The drug is available in capsules, tablets, extended-release tablets, suppositories, effervescent tablets and powders, and liquid for oral and sublingual administration.
-There are also tablets and caplets available with paracetamol (acetaminophen).
+However, there are also tablets and caplets available with paracetamol (acetaminophen).